-In 2021, ADA Consulting (MARS) were appointed by Ashe Morgan to commission murals through the The District Docklands.
+In 2021, ADA Consulting was appointed by Ashe Morgan to commission murals through the The District Docklands which has undergone a significant transformation in recent years.

 Adnate has worked closely with indigenous people of their native land, especially with Indigenous Australians.
 He paints large scale murals around Australia and the world, creating a statement of reclaiming the land that was always theirs.
 He endeavours to capture the stories and emotions of each subject he paints, encouraging the audience to feel through their own experience.